dtcenter/METplus/docs/Users_Guide/systemconfiguration.rst

 Users can use the 'shift' keyword to adjust the time referenced in the filename template relative to the run time.
 For example, if the input files used contained data from 01Z on the date specified in the filename to 01Z on the following day.
-In this example, for a run at 00Z you want to use the file from the previous day and for the 01Z to 23Z runs you want to use the file that corresponds to the current day.
+In this example, for a run at 00Z use the file from the previous day and for the 01Z to 23Z runs, use the file that corresponds to the current day.
 Here is an example::

   [config]